kingscode/hit-profit-oauth2-docs/README.md

 #### Converting authorization codes to access tokens
 If the user approves the authorization request, they will be redirected back to your application.
-You should then issue a `POST` request to the `api.hit-profit.nl` OAuth2 server to request an access token.
+You should then issue a `POST` request to the `api.hit-profit.nl/oauth/token` URI to request an access token.
 The request should include the following parameters:

 - **grant_type**: This should be `authorization_code`.